jobrien1726/The-VBA-of-Wall-Street/README.md

 ### Overview

-VBA scripts to analyze stock market data.
+VBA scripts used to analyze stock market data.

 ### Technologies Used